Patton Oswalt: Career

-Oswalt emceed the 2010 BookExpo America, promoting his then-upcoming book Zombie Spaceship Wasteland and introducing the evening's panelists: Christopher Hitchens, William Gibson, and Sara Gruen.
+Patton Oswalt emceed the 2010 BookExpo America, promoting his then-upcoming book Zombie Spaceship Wasteland and introducing the evening's panelists: Christopher Hitchens, William Gibson, and Sara Gruen.
 Oswalt released Zombie Spaceship Wasteland in 2011.

-Oswalt played the role of Hurlan Heartshe in the 2011 surrealist comedy miniseries The Heart, She Holler on Cartoon Network's late-night programming block, Adult Swim.
+Patton Oswalt played the role of Hurlan Heartshe in the 2011 surrealist comedy miniseries The Heart, She Holler on Cartoon Network's late-night programming block, Adult Swim.
 Oswalt appeared in the 2011 film A Very Harold & Kumar 3D Christmas.
 Oswalt played Matt Freehauf in Jason Reitman's 2011 black comedy Young Adult.
 He played Billy Stanhope, ex-best friend of Ashton Kutcher's Walden Schmidt on Two and a Half Men in 2012.

 From September 2013 to May 2023, Oswalt narrated all 10 seasons of the TV series The Goldbergs.
 He also had a recurring role as Constable Bob Sweeney in the fourth season of the FX series Justified.

-Patton played the role of Agent Koenig on the TV series Agents of S.H.I.E.L.D.
+Patton Oswalt played the role of Agent Koenig on the TV series Agents of S.H.I.E.L.D.
 He later appeared in separate episodes as brothers Eric and Billy Koenig.
 He continued to appear in the second season as Billy and a third brother named Sam.
 In season four, he also played a fourth brother, Thurston.

-Oswalt's memoir Silver Screen Fiend: Learning About Life from an Addiction to Film was published by Simon & Schuster in 2015.
+Patton Oswalt's memoir Silver Screen Fiend: Learning About Life from an Addiction to Film was published by Simon & Schuster in 2015.
 He also voiced the male version of Jesse in Minecraft: Story Mode, which was released in October 2015.

-Oswalt played Max in the reboot of Mystery Science Theater 3000, as the son of Frank Conniff's character TV's Frank.
+Patton Oswalt played Max in the reboot of Mystery Science Theater 3000, as the son of Frank Conniff's character TV's Frank.
 The program premiered on Netflix in 2017.
 That same year, he provided the voice of horror icon Boris Karloff in several episodes of film critic Karina Longworth's podcast You Must Remember This, for the season entitled "Bela and Boris".

-Oswalt had a voice-over role in science fiction comedy film Sorry to Bother You, which was released in theaters on July 6, 2018.
+Patton Oswalt had a voice-over role in science fiction comedy film Sorry to Bother You, which was released in theaters on July 6, 2018.

-Oswalt replaced Louis C.K. in the 2019 animated film The Secret Life of Pets 2, as the voice of main character Max.
+Patton Oswalt replaced Louis C.K. in the 2019 animated film The Secret Life of Pets 2, as the voice of main character Max.
 In addition, he reprised his role as Professor Dementor in the Disney Channel Original Movie Kim Possible, a live-action adaptation of the 2002-2007 animated series.

 On April 15, 2019, Oswalt joined a host of other writers in firing their agents as part of the WGA's stand against the ATA and the practice of packaging.